ionic-team/creator-weekly-workshops/README.md

 ## Toggling Content with Button Bars ([YouTube](https://www.youtube.com/watch?v=6lgQTrbb2cc&index=23&list=PLOMESIqyrpf-rpNjFGzuCoTwNdv_-PUD1), [Code](09-toggling-content))
 Use a $scope variable to toggle between different sets of content with a Button Bar.
 We also use a Toggle to show and hide content.

+## Making a Searchable Video Library ([YouTube](), [Code](10-making-a-searchable-video-library))
+Make the Search Component actually function by searching through a list of video names and descriptions.
+We also use a Toggle to show and hide content.